SAFEHR-data/omopcat/README.md

 ### Updating the `renv` lockfile

-Make sure to regularly run `renv::status()` to check if your local library and the lockfile are up to date.
+Make sure to regularly run `renv::status(dev = TRUE)` to check if your local library and the lockfile are up to date.

 When adding a new dependency, install it in the `renv` library with